gaberull/gaberull/README.md

 I am a recent Computer Science graduate and new software engineer, currently looking for software development work in the Austin, TX area, and/or remote work.
 I primarily focus on back-end development, but also enjoy software design and front-end development.

 ## Current Projects
 - I am currently working on building a front-end graphical user interface for the CountingCards game that I made.
-I am working in React Native and Javascript, attempting to run on mobile devices, and connecting the React code to my C++ backend linked above.
+I am working in React Native and Javascript, attempting to run on mobile devices, and connecting the React and JavaScript code to my backend C++ code, in the "Counting Cards" respository linked below.

 ## Repositories of mine to check out: